The Getty

 Sources: Warrant for hierarchical placement

-Given that the hierarchical placement of concepts is so idiosyncratic and specialized to the AAT, published and other sources do not provide warrant for hierarchical placement.
-Use precedent in the AAT, and place the terms in accordance with the internal logic and history of the AAT.
-Consult with your supervisor when in doubt.
+Given that the hierarchical placement of concepts is idiosyncratic and specialized to the AAT, published and other sources do not provide warrant for hierarchical placement.
+Using precedent in the AAT, place the concept records in accordance with the internal logic and history of the AAT.
+Contributed records may be repositioned in the hierarchy by the Getty Vocabulary editors.

 3.1.1.5